 This toolkit provides a step-by-step guide for managing the coronavirus in schools.
 It provides links to key information and template policies on Croner-i.
 This information is being continually checked and updated.

-According to the NHS, the most common symptoms to watch out for are high temperature (fever), a new and continuous dry cough, and/or loss or change to the sense of smell or taste.
+According to the NHS, the most common symptoms are high temperature (fever), a new and continuous dry cough, and/or loss or change to the sense of smell or taste.
 Most people will only suffer mild symptoms.
 However, others will be very ill and recovery can be slow and difficult.
-Mortality is high, particularly in those most at risk such as the elderly, those with weakened immune systems, diabetes, cancer and chronic lung disease are the most susceptible to serious illness and death.
+Mortality is high, particularly in those most at risk such as the elderly, those with weakened immune systems, and those with underlying medical conditions such as diabetes, cancer, kidney and lung disease.
 Symptoms can appear in as few as two days after infection or as long as 14 days.
 Some people infected with Covid-19 can be “asymptomatic” but still spread the virus.

 Covid-19 is a respiratory infection.
 The virus spreads through droplets in the breath and when coughing.
 It can also survive for up to 72 hours on contaminated surfaces.
 People can protect themselves and others by covering their mouth and nose when coughing or sneezing and by frequently washing their hands with soap and water for at least 20 seconds during the day.
 They should use hand sanitiser gel if soap and water are not available.
 Frequently touched surfaces should be cleaned regularly and people should not touch their faces with an unwashed hand.

-Schools and early years provision were closed as part of the lockdown in March, except for a partial service to support vulnerable children and the children of key workers.
-Plans have been introduced as part of the lockdown easing to aim for the start of a phased re-opening before the summer.
+Schools and early years settings were closed as part of the lockdown, except for a partial service to support vulnerable children and the children of key workers.
+Plans were introduced under lockdown easing for a phased re-opening before the summer.
 However, in England these were delayed on safety grounds and replaced with an intention to fully reopen schools in September.

 School employers and leaders should remember that they have a duty of care towards their staff, pupils, contractors and visitors.
 They should take reasonable steps to protect their health and safety, preventing them from exposure to unnecessary risk, including the risk of infectious disease.